content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 NewContainerContainerPullThroughDistributionResponseWithDefaults instantiates a new ContainerContainerPullThroughDistributionResponse object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPulpHref

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpHref() string`

-GetPulpHref returns the PulpHref field if non-nil, zero value otherwise.

-### GetPulpHrefOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpHrefOk() (*string, bool)`

-GetPulpHrefOk returns a tuple with the PulpHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpHref

-`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpHref(v string)`

-SetPulpHref sets PulpHref field to given value.

-### HasPulpHref

-`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpHref() bool`

-HasPulpHref returns a boolean if a field has been set.

 ### GetNoContentChangeSince